davpoolechem/JuliaChem.jl/README.md

 Julia's dynamic and interactive nature with its high-performance capabilities to offer users the best of both worlds for quantum chemistry computations.

 # Building JuliaChem (for Users)
+If you are simply interested in using JuliaChem for your calculations, you can use JuliaChem as follows.

 The first step to building JuliaChem is setting up SIMINT.
 This is needed to form the JuliaChem/SIMINT interface, currently called Julia Electron Repulsion Integrals (JERI).
 This is done as follows: